TheMaara/SignSpeak/README.md

 # SignSpeak

-## The Alpha is here!
+## Now with speech recognition!

 ![signspeak6](https://user-images.githubusercontent.com/68475422/234178174-db0adc8a-7ca3-46ad-9054-745abb83fbd4.png)

-The SignSpeak text to sign language module takes in text and produces sign language output using a rendeered 3D model that uses a custom graphics engine and graphics pipeline.
+The SignSpeak automated sign language interpreter now has voice to sign language capability as well as text to sign language.

 It's an alpha and not a beta because it just demos the concept of what I am trying to achieve but is not yet ready for general public use.
 It exists for enthusiasts or people who are following the development of the project.